-6. Tell them what to do after reading the brochure.
+6. Add calls-to-action – tell them what to do after reading the brochure.

 There’s nothing worse than a customer reading your entire brochure and then putting it down without taking a form of action.
 It is important to tell the reader what they should do next using some form of call to action (CTA).
 Should they:

 - Visit your website?

 - Redeem a coupon for a discount on their first service?